-The new cables will be installed within the old Meadowbank Railway Bridge, a popular pedestrian/cyclist bridge.
+The new cables are being installed within the old Meadowbank Railway Bridge, a popular pedestrian/cyclist bridge.
 The planned method will not cause any permanent changes to the bridge.
 After community engagement on bridge usage and further project planning, the bridge can now remain open during construction.

 To get a better idea of potential community impacts from a possible closure of Meadowbank Railway Bridge, Ausgrid conducted targeted consultation which included a survey to find out more about how the bridge is used.
 The survey was available online and via mail if requested.
 Newsletters, advertisements, signs on the bridge, project web page and Facebook were used to alert people to the survey.